rain79/CPP_Source/README.md

     Count the number of vowels in a text or file (chosen by the user) and return the total for each vowels, as well as a total for all vowels in the text.

+  *LICENSE:
+	The license file for the code contained within this structure.

+  *README.MD
+	This file.